Multi-robot Motion Planning based on Nets-within-Nets Modeling and Simulation: Related work

+When writing this paper, the total number of papers that involve the ``Nets-within-Nets paradigm'' is 64, using the Web of Science database.
+Out of this number, there are only a few papers that address the problem of predicting trajectory for single or multiple robots \cite{kohler2003modelling}.
+Some papers use the object-oriented or hierarchical idea of PNs, without referring to it as the NwN paradigm \cite{figat2019methodology}.
+Our work introduces a top-down framework with formal definitions under the NwN paradigm, suitable for heterogeneous robotic teams that ensure a global specification.
+In this account, the team's mission is also modeled by an object net, interacting further with nets allocated to the robots through a synchronization function that secures spatial capacity constraints by design (the maximum number of robots in an environmental region).
+Based on our knowledge, our proposal represents a novelty in the field of robotic planning, with the following \emph{contributions}:

-\begin{itemize} \item Introducing a general framework called the \emph{High-Level robot team Petri Net} system (HLPN) for path planning a heterogeneous multi-agent robotic system that ensures a global mission; \item Designing a synchronization function (\emph{Global Enabling Function}) between the nets in the model that verifies and acts on a set of logical Boolean formulas to ensure their correct connotations; \item Incorporating scalability and adaptability properties in the proposed model to address the problem of a flexible number of agents and different spatial constraints with respect to the environment. \end{itemize}
+\begin{itemize} \item Proposing a novel framework called the \emph{High-Level robot team Petri Net} (HLrtPN) system for motion planning of heterogeneous robotic systems that ensures a global mission.
+For this purpose, a synchronization function (\emph{Global Enabling Function}) between the nets is designed, having the role of verifying and acting on a set of logical Boolean formulas to ensure that the specification requirements are met; \item Describing the step-by-step implementation of the framework in Renew \cite{kummer2000renew} and making it accessible on web \cite{NwNsite}.
+The illustrative examples of this implementation showcasing the modeling of LTL formulas for heterogeneous robotic teams strengthen our framework's substantial potential in robotic planning; \item Assessing the proposed solution through numerical simulation in Renew and comparing it with various DES representations, considering two case studies, one of which includes a real-life futuristic scenario for a robotic team evolving in a hospital. \end{itemize}

-In particular, we present a case study based on a partition that maps the environment, an LTL specification as a global mission given to the team of robots, and agents of two different types in terms of their capability of accessing partition regions.
+Currently, the framework HLrtPN facilitates an easier modeling approach in the robotic field, with the drawback that the planning strategy leading to a feasible solution requires the exploration of multiple transitions for complex systems, which can be time-consuming.
+Nevertheless, we consider that the potential of HLrtPN materializes further exploitation in search of viable trajectories of a heterogeneous robotic team ensuring a global mission.